-AMD and Intel constantly battle to deliver the best possible performance while maintaining power proportional to efficiency.
+AMD and Intel constantly compete to deliver the optimal possible performance while maintaining power proportional to efficiency.

 AMD’s Zen, Zen+, Zen 2, and Zen 3 iterations have all been extremely power efficient, while Intel’s previous flagship SKUs had up to 250W power usage.
 Thankfully, Intel finally updated its node process (14nm++ to 10nm) and used a hybrid (big.LITTLE) architecture for Alder Lake.

-This guide covers questions regarding the safety of undervolting, its purpose, and, of course, how to undervolt a CPU.
+This guide covers questions regarding the security of undervolting, its purpose, and, of course, how to undervolt a CPU.

 Let’s do it!